Multimedia (Audio & Video)

 Pre-Recorded video files must have captions, preferably closed ("closed captions" have a button to turn captions on and off).
 A descriptive transcript is also recommended.

-If MTS is filming your video, they can work with you to set up closed captions.
+- New Video: If MTS is filming your video, they can work with you to set up closed captions.

-Do not embed videos that do not contain captions on Brandeis websites.
+- External Videos: Do not embed videos that do not contain captions on Brandeis websites.
 If the video is not accessible, you should avoid linking to it directly from the Brandeis website.
 If the video does not belong to you, try contacting the owner of the video and requesting that captions be added.

 Live streaming video should have captions, preferably closed ("closed captions" have a button to turn captions on and off).
 It is generally understood that transcripts are unavailable for live video, but when possible (streaming a speech or a reading/performance of pre-written material), transcripts should be provided.